Stephen Grcevich, MD

 President and Founder, Child and Adolescent Psychiatry

 Stephen Grcevich, MD is an accomplished physician who has balanced an active clinical practice in child and adolescent psychiatry with extensive teaching, research, and community service.

 Dr. Grcevich is a 1986 graduate of the combined BS/MD program at Northeast Ohio Medical University.
 He completed his residency in general psychiatry at the Cleveland Clinic Foundation and fellowship in child and adolescent psychiatry at University Hospitals Case Medical Center.

-Dr. Grcevich has extensive research experience evaluating medications prescribed to children and teens for ADHD, anxiety, and depression.
+Dr. Grcevich’s research focused upon evaluating the safety and effectiveness medications prescribed to children and teens for ADHD, anxiety, and depression.
 He has been a presenter at 35 national and international medical conferences and is a past recipient of the Exemplary Psychiatrist Award from the National Alliance on Mental Illness (NAMI).
-He maintains current faculty appointments at two medical schools (Case Western Reserve and Northeast Ohio Medical University) and has served in numerous volunteer capacities for the American Academy of Child and Adolescent Psychiatry.

 Dr. Grcevich serves as a regular contributor to Brian and Jannelle Mornings, a popular morning drive time radio show on WCRF-FM in Cleveland and five other stations across Northern Ohio and Northwest Pennsylvania.